Central America is a beautiful region filled with friendly people and amazing adventure… but is Central America safe to visit for travellers?

 I’ve met many expats who live in these countries, and none of them have had any safety concerns.
 In my opinion, they’re all safe to travel if you keep your street smarts, and avoid specific zones in the big cities.

-How to Avoid Petty Crime
+How to Avoid Being a Victim of Crime in Central America

 Everyone freaks out about homicides and extortion rates in Central America, but the truth is that most reported crimes in Central America are petty and opportunistic (i.e. muggings and car break-ins).